bitcraze/bitcraze-website/CONTRIBUTING.md

 ## Improvements request and proposal

-Feel free to make an issue to request a new functionality.
+Please Feel free to make an issue to request a new functionality.

 ## Contributing code/Pull-Request